lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/plot_no_elbow.png" width="682" height="460" />

 #### Calinski Harabasz Index

 Calinski Harabasz Index is also known as Variance Ratio Criterion. `Calinski Harabasz Index = sum(between_cluster dispersion) / sum(within_cluster dispersion)`, dispersion is the sum of squared distances.
 Higher value indicates better clustering, since that requires larger between-cluster variance and smaller within-cluster variance.

 Calinski Harabasz Index is fast to compute.
 It tends to have better k estimation on convexed, dense and well separated clusters.

+Do you know what does "convex" mean to clusters?
 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/convex_cluster.png" width="766" height="79" />
 </p>

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/convex_example.png" width="494" height="239" />

+#### Davies-Bouldin Index

+DBI (Davies-Bouldin Index) measures the average similarity between each cluster and its most similar cluster.
+Calculating the similarity is to use the ratio of the within-cluster distance and the between-cluster distance.
+Therefore, when there's within-cluster distance and larger between-cluster distance, DBI is lower, indicating the better clustering result.

+DBI is easy to calculate and interpret.
+However, it only considers the pairwise distances between cluster centroids and cluster members, the score can be sensitive to outliers, and ignored the data distribution or structure (such as clusters within a cluster, or non-linear relationship, etc.).
+It also makes false assumption that clusters share the same density and size, which is not true in many real world scenarios.

 [1]:https://towardsdatascience.com/are-you-still-using-the-elbow-method-5d271b3063bd